Breaking the Ice (Star Trek: Enterprise): Reception

 Breaking the Ice was first aired in the United States on UPN on November 7, 2001.
 According to Nielsen Media Research, it received a 4.9/8 rating share among adults.
 This means it had an average of 7.4 million viewers.

 Entertainment Weekly said the story was developing in a smart way, and was positive about how they were showing more of Sub-Commander T'Pol's personality.

 Aint It Cool News gave it 3.5 out of 5, and agreed with the claim from TV Guide that the episode was "smartly scripted".
 They said this was easily the best episode since the pilot, and were positive about the work of the supporting cast, Jolene Blalock, Connor Trinnear and Linda Park, and also said "the Vulcan ship is pretty cool-looking."

-In 2019, Den of Geek said this was an important episode for understanding T'Pol.
+Den of Geek said this was an important episode for understanding T'Pol.

 Jammer's Reviews gave it 3 out of 4, and was critical of the uninspired story but positive about the character development.

 Michelle Erica Green of TrekNation gave it a positive review, calling it "the strongest character episode so far" and praising the visual spectacle of the scene showing a sunrise on the comet.

-Keith DeCandido of Tor.com gave it 5 out of 10.
+Keith DeCandido of Tor.com gave it 5 out of 10, praising the "great individual set pieces" but criticizing the false suspense that T'Pol might actually leave.
+He criticizes the complete lack of any impact due to the preceding incident at P'Jem which could have added depth and context to Acher's hostility, calling the episode "a blown opportunity".

 In 2021, The Digital Fix said this was one of the best episodes in season one, remarking that it has a "charming plot centring [on] Reed and Mayweather".